Ultra-linear: Advantages

 By judicious choice of the screen-grid percentage-tap, the benefits of both triode and pentode vacuum-tubes can be realised.
 Over a very narrow range of percentage-tapping, distortion is found to fall to an unusually low value—sometimes less than for either triode or pentode operation—while power efficiency is only slightly reduced compared with full pentode operation.
 The optimum percentage-tap to achieve ultra-linear operation depends mainly on the type of valve used; a commonly seen percentage is 43% (of the number of transformer primary turns on the plate-circuit) which applies to the KT88, although many other valve types have optimum values close to this.
-A value of 20% was recommended for 6V6GTs.
-Mullard circuits such as the 5-20 also used 20% distributed loading (but did not achieve ultra-linear operation), while LEAK amplifiers used 50%.
+A value of 20% was recommended for 6V6GTs, although it is possible that this is an impedance ratio, which case it is the same as a 43% turns ratio, because the impedance ratio is the square of the turns ratio.
+Mullard circuits such as the 5-20 specified either 20% or 43% distributed loading, while LEAK amplifiers after 1954 used variously 25% or 49%, although again it is unclear whether these are turns ratios or impedance ratios.

 The characteristics of the circuit which make distributed loading suitable for audio power amplifiers, when compared to a triode, beam tetrode or pentode based amplifier, are: